Cortrah/crucible-client/README.md

 - [ ] ships with avatars
 - [ ] lobby login/registration persistence
 - [ ] Other Audio

+## V3
+- [ ] Change group combat to one on one on one (3 max at one time)
+- [ ] Create nicer ships with some variety
+- [ ] Create a map of locations that the ships can navigate ala Faster Than Light
+- [ ] create a surrounding vortex that forces the ships closer and closer to the center

 ## More npm commands